Unfiltered sunset. Every. Damned. Night.

 There are three schools, a mosque, a medical clinic, and a city shop that sells everything from chili peppers to hammers and nails.

-In terms of animals, the island has chickens, roosters, horses, cows, komodo dragons, many many cats, only one dog, and some goats.
+The island has chickens, roosters, horses, cows, Komodo dragons, many many cats, only one dog, and some goats.
 Also, lots of mosquitos, spiders the size of your hand, and some snakes (though I have only ever seen one once).

 It is a world-renowned scuba diving destination.